redfoxofwealden/quenington-wildlife-park/README.md

 The park has a large forest and a lake.
 It has a wide variety of birds and animals for the public to see.
 It has animals like the red squirrels and deer, and has variety of birds like chaffinch, crested grebe, common moorhen, eurasian jay and many more.
 It has a cafeteria serving drinks and refreshments to vistors.
 The park is open everyday from spring to autumn every year.

-The site is targeted towards those who want to see the animals and birds in its natural habitat.

 **Note:** - the description of the park and its facilities are a complete work of fiction.

-## Purpose of Website (Features)
+## Purpose of Website

+The website is targeted towards those who want to see the animals and birds in its natural habitat.

 The purpose of the website is to promote and advertise the wildlife park to the general public.
 It contains information about what animals and birds to see, opening times, location of the park, admission prices and contact details.